kikwit/kikwit/README.md

 }
 ```

-When the `queryParser` configuration key is set to `false` the query string is not parsed at all and the `query` property is not set.
+When the `queryParser` configuration property is set to `false` the query string is not parsed at all and the `query` property is not set.

 You also can also assign a custom parser to a specific controller or action only using the `@queryParser` decorator.